AdobeDocs/commerce-operations.en/help/installation/prerequisites/optional-software.md

 If a 404 (Not Found) error displays, check the following:

 *  Start the web server if necessary.
-*  Make sure your firewall allows traffic on port 80.
+*  Make sure that your firewall allows traffic on port 80.

    [Help for Ubuntu](https://help.ubuntu.com/community/UFW)

    [Help for CentOS](https://wiki.centos.org/HowTos/Network/IPTables)

-## phpmyadmin
+## phpMyAdmin

-`phpmyadmin` is an easy-to-use, free database administration utility.
+The phpMyAdmin application is an easy to use, free database administration utility.
 You can use it to check and manipulate the contents of your database.
-You must log in to `phpmyadmin` as the MySQL database administrative user.
+You must log in to phpMyAdmin as the MySQL database administrative user.

-For more information about `phpmyadmin`, see the [phpmyadmin home page](https://www.phpmyadmin.net/).
+For more information about phpMyAdmin`, see the [phpMyAdmin home page](https://www.phpmyadmin.net/).

-For more detailed information about installation, see the [phpmyadmin installation documentation](https://docs.phpmyadmin.net/en/latest/setup.html#quick-install).
+For more detailed information about installation, see the [phpMyAdmin installation documentation](https://docs.phpmyadmin.net/en/latest/setup.html#quick-install).

 >[!NOTE]
 >
->Use phpmyadmin in a development system _only_.
+>Use phpMyAdmin in a development system _only_.
 It can be a security issue in production.

-1. To use phpmyadmin, enter the following command in your browser's address or location field:
+1. To use phpMyAdmin, enter the following command in your browser's address or location field:

    ```http
    http://<web server host or IP>/phpmyadmin